iconify/iconify/packages/iconify/README.md

 Iconify is the most versatile icon framework.

 -   Unified icon framework that can be used with any icon library.
--   Out of the box includes 60+ icon sets with 50,000 icons.
+-   Out of the box includes 80+ icon sets with more than 70,000 icons.
 -   Embed icons in HTML with SVG framework or components for front-end frameworks.
 -   Embed icons in designs with plug-ins for Figma, Sketch and Adobe XD.
 -   Add icon search to your applications with Iconify Icon Finder.